liberty lawson

 libertylawson.studio@gmail.com

-over the last 15 years, my career has been shaped by environmental storytelling - shifting from academic research, education and science communication, to creative writing, photography and environmentally-engaged artistic practice.
+over the last 15 years, my career has been consistently shaped by environmental storytelling - evolving after a decade in academic research and science communication, into an environmentally-engaged sculptural practice.

 cv